Why would a pregnant woman and her partner choose unassisted or free birth?

 Things were not easy for Brogan Metcalf, 28, and her husband Chad, 26, after their first daughter, Dalila, was born at the hospital.
 In the midst of adjusting to being a mom, Brogan had a miscarriage in September 2015 when Dalila was 18 months old.
 Then she an ectopic pregnancy in January 2016 and the doctors had to tie one of her fallopian tubes.

 Throughout this health ordeal, while striving to raise her daughter as naturally as possible, Brogan started to realize more and more that her hospital birth had been far from ideal.
 So when Brogan got pregnant again in April 2016, she knew she wanted to do things differently.
 She thought she would have a home birth and, mostly because of social expectations and other people’s fears, she played with the idea of having a midwife there to assist.
-But then a friend added her to a Facebook group for women who have had or are considering unassisted births and Brogan changed her mind.
-The more she researched unassisted birth, the more it appealed to her.
+But then a friend added her to a Facebook group for women who have had or are considering free births and Brogan changed her mind.
+The more she researched free birth, the more it appealed to her.

 She realized wanted to have her baby unassisted, with just her daughter and her husband present.
 Having midwives present did not fit into the vision she had for the birth.